 Rule #13: Learn to Love Colors

 You have to figure out which colors work for you, and the best way to do this is to try them out.
-(See previous rule)
+(See previous rule.)

 Rule #14: Wear Colors Sparingly

-While you should learn to love colors, you shouldn’t wear too many of them at the beginning of your style journey.
+While you should learn to love colors, you want to avoid wearing too many of them at the beginning of your style journey.

 Stick to just wearing one color at a time for now, and keep the rest neutral.
 Once you’re further educated you can start trying to combine them.

-Rule #15: Laugh of the Jabs
+Rule #15: Laugh Off the Jabs

-The secret to dealing with this is to not care and laugh it off.
+The secret to dealing with this is not to care and laugh it off.
 Just crack a joke about it yourself.
 That way you’ll be in on the joke, instead of the butt of it.